JLZ22/JLZ22/README.md

 # 💫 About Me:
 I am a AI + CS double major at Purdue University and expecting to graduate in Spring of 2026.
 My primary focus is on developing foreign object detection for an assembly line by leveraging computer vision.
+I also am an avid gym goer and love playing rugby (I am a member of the Purdue Men's Rugby club).

 ## 🌐 Socials: